Maat: In ancient Egyptian texts

-He who was lacking possessions is (now) the possessor of riches.

-Performance of Maat in ancient Egyptian letters
+Performance in ancient Egyptian letters

-Letter writing became a significant part of the daily function of ancient Egyptian citizens It became the means of communication between superiors and families; thus, Egyptians became incessant letter writers.
+Letter writing became a significant part of the daily function of ancient Egyptian citizens.
+It became the means of communication between superiors and families; thus, Egyptians became incessant letter writers.
 Letters were not merely "mailed" to their recipients; they were performed by scribes who often wrote them on behalf of a king.
 Since language is the basis by which a community identifies itself and others, the scribes would perform Maat to build upon a community's language to become more persuasive.

-Persuasion of Maat in ancient Egyptian letters
+Persuasion in ancient Egyptian letters

 James Herrick states that the major objective of rhetoric is for a rhetor to persuade (to alter) an audience's view to that of the rhetor; for example, an attorney uses rhetoric to persuade a jury that his/her client is innocent of a crime.
 Maat in letters written to subordinates to persuade allegiance to them and the pharaoh; subordinates would evoke Maat to illustrate a desire to please.
 To directly disagree with a superior was considered highly inappropriate; instead, inferior citizens would indirectly evoke Maat to assuage a superior's ego to achieve the desired outcome.